Optimality Guarantees for Particle Belief Approximation of POMDPs: Proof of Lemma 1 (Continued) - Particle Likelihood SN Estimator Convergence

 First, we show that $\tilde{\mu}_{\bar{b}_d}[f]$ is an SN estimator of $\E_{s\sim {b_d}}[f(s)]$.
 By following the recursive belief update, the belief term can be fully expanded:

 Then, $\E_{s\sim {b_d}}[f(s)]$ is equal to the following:

 We approximate the $\E_{s\sim {b_d}}[f(s)]$ function with importance sampling by using problem requirement \ref{req:generate}, where the target density is $b_{D-1}$.
 First, we sample the sequences $\{s_{n,i}\}$ according to the joint probability $(\mathcal{T}_{1:D-1}) b_{0}$.
-Afterwards, we weight the sequences by the corresponding observation density $\mathcal{Z}_{1:D-1}$, obtained from the generated observation sequences $\{o_{n,j}\}$.
+Afterwards, we weight the sequences by the corresponding observation density $\mathcal{Z}_{1:D-1}$, obtained from the generated observation sequences $\{o_{n}\}$.
 Normally, these generated observation sequences through \textsc{GenPF} will be correlated.
-For now, we assume the observation sequences $\{o_{n,j}\}$ are fixed.
+For now, we treat the observation sequences $\{o_{n}\}$ as fixed.

-Applying the importance sampling formalism to our system for all depths $d=0,\ldots,D-1$, $\mathcal{P}^d$ is the normalized measure incorporating the probability of observation sequence $j$ on top of the state sequence $i$ until the node at depth $d$, and $\mathcal{Q}^d$ is the measure of the state sequence.
-We can think of $\mathcal{P}^d$ corresponding to the observation sequence $\{o_{n,j}\}$.
+Applying the importance sampling formalism to our system for all depths $d=0,\ldots,D-1$, $\mathcal{P}^d$ is the normalized measure incorporating the probability of the observation sequence conditioned on the state sequence $i$ and action sequence until the node at depth $d$, and $\mathcal{Q}^d$ is the measure of the state sequence.
+We can think of $\mathcal{P}^d$ corresponding to the observation sequence $\{o_{n}\}$.

 Here, the integral to calculate the normalizing constant is taken over $S^{d+1}$, the Cartesian product of the state space $S$ over $d+1$ steps.